DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "You mean four heroes?
 Like Dark Empress Vanessa or Fang King Rath=IE?"

-"Oh, you actually know that much, Kay?"
+"Oh, you actually know that much, Kai?"

 After saying that, she looked towards him.